tadzik/panda/README.md

 To install Panda along with all its dependencies, simply run the script `bootstrap.pl` in the root of the panda git repo.
-You must have `perl6` installed in order to run `bootstrap.pl`
+You must have `perl6` installed in order to run `bootstrap.pl`.

     git clone --recursive git://github.com/tadzik/panda.git